Open Researcher and Contributor ID (ORCID)

 Wellcome has been a supporter of ORCID since its inception in 2010, recognising that ORCID can greatly help reduce administrative work in job applications, grant applications and research activity reporting.

-Since August 2015, Wellcome has required all lead applicants to provide an ORCID ID when completing an application form in WT Grant Tracker(opens in a new tab) (with the exception of Engaging Science grant applications).
-Applicants who don’t have an ORCID ID can register for one via the ORCID website(opens in a new tab).
+Since August 2015, Wellcome has required all lead applicants to provide an ORCID ID when completing an application form (with the exception of Engaging Science grant applications).
+Applicants who don’t have an ORCID ID can register for one via the ORCID website.

 Through ORCID, researchers can allow funders, publishers and research organisations to access the information in their ORCID profile during grant and manuscript submission and/or when completing job applications.
 In the future, we’ll be able to automatically capture research-related information linked to individuals, to simplify and speed up grant application and reporting processes.